Skip to main content

 Three nurses at different career levels walking in a hospital corridor.

 While nursing has always been a respected career, many people don’t know that there are different levels of nursing degrees available.

 Nurses continuously develop skills, clinical knowledge and expertise throughout their careers.

-Most people, though, think that “a nurse is a nurse is a nurse,” said Dr. Debra Murray, online MSN program director at Southern New Hampshire University (SNHU).
-There is a general lack of understanding about the vast variety of specialties and credentials available for nurses.
+Most people, though, think that “a nurse is a nurse is a nurse,” said Dr. Debra Murray, an adjunct instructor of nursing at Southern New Hampshire University (SNHU).

-“There are so many entry points into the profession,” she said.
-“We have so many levels and paths toward practice, research and education.
-Nursing is a truly dynamic field.”
+“We have so many levels and paths toward practice, research and education," Murray said.
+“Nursing is a truly dynamic field.”

-Nurses can earn degrees at all different levels—from undergraduate programs to advanced options—to prepare them for many types of nursing specialties and focuses.
+Nurses can earn degrees at all different levels — from undergraduate programs to advanced options — to prepare them for many types of nursing specialties and focuses.
 Some nursing degrees by educational level include:

 • Associate Degree in Nursing